Composed By: Joe Kraemer

-The Femme Fatales Soundtrack was created by Joe Kraemer an American composer who comes from a musical family.
-His father and uncle sang and performed non-professionally.
-Thus, it comes as no surprise that Kraemer would pick up an ear for music.
+The music of Jack Reacher was created by American composer Joe Kraemer.
+Born and raised in New York State, Kraemer comes from a musical family - his father and uncle sang and performed non-professionally.
 Beginning with piano lessons, Joe Kraemer would eventually decide to make music a career, studying at Berklee College of Music where he received accolades for composition and songwriting.
 He has since composed over forty musical scores for movies and television, performed as a singer/songwriter, produced numerous albums, conducted orchestras in Seattle and had his music performed by symphonies in Europe.

 Having seen the various trailers for Jack Reacher over the past couple of weeks, I was convinced that this was an action thriller.
 Thus, I expected music that would express the action taking place in the film.
 However, the musical score I listened to possessed not a bit of action until the Finale & End Credits.
 Almost every track prior to that features orchestral music that is dark and edgy, giving the listener a sense of the dangerous man that Jack Reacher really is.
 The only soft spots in the whole soundtrack are those featuring Barr's lawyer Helen's theme (Barr and Helen, Helen's Story).